[7 Ways] How to Format a BitLocker Drive with/Without Recovery Key?

 This method offers precise control and can successfully format BitLocker drives even when other utilities fail to detect or unlock them.

-How to Format a BitLocker-Encrypted Drive When You Don’t Have a Recovery Key?
+How to Format a BitLocker-Encrypted Drive Without a Recovery Key?

 In the absence of the BitLocker recovery key, the drive can not be formatted directly.
 Nevertheless, the encryption can still be removed in a few practical ways, and the drive can be made ready to be formatted.
 These are four sure ways that you can attempt.